joshuaemorwodia/wireframing/README.md

 - **Pencil Project** – Free and open-source tool for basic wireframing.

 Choosing the right tool depends on your workflow, team size, and design goals.
 For most beginners and professionals alike, **Figma is a top choice**.
+## Benefits of Wireframing in Software Development

+Wireframing is not just a design tool—it’s also incredibly valuable in software development.
+It helps developers understand what needs to be built, how users will interact with the product, and what the user interface (UI) should look like.

+### 🧠 1.
+Clarity in Design Requirements

+Wireframes provide a **clear visual reference** for how an app or website should be structured.
+Instead of guessing based on a written description, developers can see the layout, user flow, and content placement.

+**Example:**
+From the wireframe showing splash, sign-in, and home screens, a developer knows:
+- Where the login form should appear
+- What buttons should be present
+- How users will move from screen to screen

+### 🤝 2.
+Better Communication Between Teams

+Wireframes act as a **common language** between designers, developers, and stakeholders.
+Everyone can give feedback or raise concerns early—before coding starts.

+**Example:**
+If a wireframe shows a "Join" screen with two sign-up methods (email and social media), stakeholders can confirm if that’s the right approach before any backend code is written.

+### ⏱️ 3.
+Saves Time and Reduces Rework

+By planning out the UI before development starts, wireframes **reduce the chances of major changes later**.
+Developers can start coding with confidence, knowing the layout has already been reviewed and approved.

+**Example:**
+Using high-fidelity wireframes from Figma, developers can extract spacing, font sizes, and button styles directly—minimizing back-and-forth with designers.

+### 🧪 4.
+Easier Testing and User Feedback

+Wireframes can be shared with users or testers **before any code is written**, helping teams validate the idea and user flow early in the project lifecycle.

+---

+In summary, wireframing helps software teams:
+- Understand the product vision
+- Align design with development
+- Build faster with fewer errors
+- Communicate clearly with stakeholders

+It’s a smart first step for any successful development project.